wibo-pipping/data_science_nanodegree/disaster_response_pipeline/README.md

 <sub>The pickle file is expected to be in `models/message_model.pkl` for step 3.</sub>

 ### Step 3.
 Firing up the webapp
+In order for the webapplication to work correctly it needs the both the SQLite database file from step 1 and the pickled model from step 2.
+Starting the webapp can be done with:
+`python app/run.py`

+When the app is running go to: `localhost:3001` to find the dashboard and the message input field.

 ## Pipeline decisions
 ### ETL: